 - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.

------School\take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to -----School e-safety/online policy and the acceptable user policy for staff.
+Our academy_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Aspire's e-safety/online policy and the acceptable user policy for staff.

 6.7.1 Filtering